Flow Access

 A username and password pair, where the username is the service account name and the password is auto-generated.
 Use the pair in the HTTP authorization header as a Base64-encoded string. |

-Poller user |
+Poller User |

-No credentials, because authentication is handled by the server.
-Use this option for flows that do not have a public API endpoint, such as file pollers. |
+No credentials are generated.
+Authentication is handled by the server during poller setup, rather than on each request.
+Use this option for flows that do not have a public API endpoint, such as file pollers.
+See Poller User for more information. |

 |